 3.18 New standards and interpretations not yet adopted

-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Group has not early adopted the new or amended standards and interpretations in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted.
+However, the Group has not early adopted the new standards in preparing these consolidated financial statements.